Ajaytekam/centos_aws-docker/README.md

 sudo usermod -aG docker $USER
 ```

-Reboot the system and test the setup
+logout from the user, login back and test the setup

 ```
 docker run hello-world